 Finishing of a coastal model,

 Picture from Reed p.643.

 The surface of the master model was covered with aerial photographs painted with transparent green oil colour.
-Buildings and hedgerows and trees are applied carefully and roads are painted with white colour, making the model appear very realistic.
+Buildings, hedgerows and trees are placed carefully and roads are painted with white colour, making the model appear very realistic.
 From this model, plaster moulds were made, serving as reproductions of the master model.
 These reproductions were made of PVC in different colours: buildings in white, trees in dark green, water in blue, etc. After applying these different coloured PVC items with a brush, the ground colour (light green) PVC could be applied over the whole model .
 Other techniques were used for different models.

 The models were first used for the planning of troop operations.
 Photographs taken from the points of view on the landscape the combatants would see in the field provided useful information in preparation of assaults and made the soldiers familiar to the situation they would meet.
 Even the conditions of illumination at the time the operation would happen were simulated.

 In this manner, terrain models were used in a multitude of operations, like the assaults in North-Africa, Sicily and Southern Italy or the bombing of different targets like the oil refineries of Ploesti (Romania), the ball bearing plant of Schweinfurt, the Skoda works in Pilsen (Czechoslovakia), or the Möhne Dam and others.
-The complete reconstruction of the V2-experimental station of Peenemünde provided an instrument helping evaluate the intentions of the Germans.
+The complete reconstruction of the V2-experimental station of Peenemünde provided an instrument which helped evaluate the intentions of the Germans.

 Picture from Reed p.635.

 The assault models mostly had scales of 1:5,000 or 1:10,000, the bombing models were often in larger scales.